syncfusion-content/blazor-docs/blazor/ribbon/events.md

 # Events in Blazor Ribbon Component

-The `<SfRibbon>` component provides several events to handle and customize its behavior at different stages.
-These events allow developers to interact with the component's lifecycle and user interactions effectively.
+This section describes the Ribbon events that will be triggered when appropriate actions are performed.
+The following events are available in the Ribbon component.

 ## Created

-The `Created` event is triggered when the `<SfRibbon>` component's rendering is fully completed.
-This event can be used to perform any additional setup or initialization required after the component is rendered.
+The `Created` event is triggered when the Ribbon component's rendering is fully completed.

 ## TabSelecting

-The `TabSelecting` event is triggered before a tab is selected in the `<SfRibbon>` component.
-This event can be used to validate or cancel the tab selection before it occurs.
+The `TabSelecting` event is triggered before a tab is selected in the Ribbon component.

 ## TabSelected

-The `TabSelected` event is triggered after a tab is successfully selected in the `<SfRibbon>` component.
-It is useful for executing logic based on the selected tab.
+The `TabSelected` event is triggered after a tab is successfully selected in the Ribbon component.

 ## RibbonExpanding

-The `RibbonExpanding` event is triggered before the `<SfRibbon>` component is expanded.
-This event allows customization or validation before the expansion process starts.
+The `RibbonExpanding` event is triggered before the Ribbon component is expanded.

 ## RibbonCollapsing

-The `RibbonCollapsing` event is triggered before the `<SfRibbon>` component is collapsed.
-It is useful for handling logic or validation during the collapsing phase.
+The `RibbonCollapsing` event is triggered before the Ribbon component is collapsed.

 ## LauncherIconClick

-The `LauncherIconClick` event is triggered when the launcher icon in a `<SfRibbon>` group is clicked.
-This event can be used to handle specific actions or display additional information based on the clicked group.
+The `LauncherIconClick` event is triggered when the launcher icon in a Ribbon group is clicked.

 ## OverflowPopupOpening

-The `OverflowPopupOpening` event is triggered before the overflow popup in the `<SfRibbon>` component opens.
-It provides an opportunity to customize the popup content or prevent the opening process.
+The `OverflowPopupOpening` event is triggered before the overflow popup in the Ribbon component opens.

 ## OverflowPopupClosing

-The `OverflowPopupClosing` event is triggered before the overflow popup in the `<SfRibbon>` component closes.
-It allows for cleanup or validation before the popup is closed.
+The `OverflowPopupClosing` event is triggered before the overflow popup in the Ribbon component closes.

 > To know about the built-in Ribbon items supported events, please refer to the corresponding item section in [Ribbon Items](./items).